 Most Apple Health clients are enrolled in an agency-contracted managed care organization (MCO).
 This means that Apple Health pays a monthly premium to an MCO for providing preventative, primary, specialty, and other health services to Apple Health clients.
 Clients in managed care must see only providers who are in their MCO's provider network, unless prior authorized or to treat urgent or emergent care.
-See the agency's Managed Care webpage, under Apple Health Managed Care for further details.
+See the agency's Apple Health managed care page for further details.